Whenever a person's filmography is displayed, the order of the categories is

 Because episode credits are also factored in, it may appear like a smaller category is listed first.
 Double check that the person is listed on the exact episodes of a television show that they worked on, in order to ensure the correct ordering.

-"Himself/Herself" credits are an exception to the above rule: due to page formatting/display requirements they always appear as the last category on the page, regardless of the number of entries.
+There are two exceptions to this rule: "Himself/Herself" credits and "Thanks" credits always appear as the last categories on the page, regardless of the number of entries.

 Within a category, credits are shown in reverse chronological order, based on release date.